All Episodes

 Yes, repeatedly.

-Glad to know that because this would have been the first known sex offender to appear on this program had you not uh cleared that up.
+Glad to know that because this would have been the first known sex offender to appear on this program had you not cleared that up.

 Well, look, I appreciate the call.

-I understand that conservatism is not monolithic.
+Conservatism is not monolithic.

-Uh well, conservatism is conservatives are not monolithic.
+Conservatives are not monolithic.

-Liberals are are uh are much more so.
+Liberals are much more so.

-Occasionally out of the woodwork, these phone calls will come in like this.
+Occasionally, out of the woodwork, these phone calls will come in like this.

-That just it's a magnet.
+That just, it's a magnet.

-It's just and I understand that.
+It's just, and I understand that.

 Quentin, I appreciate the call.